InTEGr8or/moral-rights/README.md

 This document sets out to establish on a solid foundation an objective system of rights and each of the requirments to formulate them into a valid and validatable government in absentia.

-The primary goal is not to establish a government, but to establish the requirements for a proper government, and to provide a document to which candidates for governments can subscribe.
+The primary goal is not to establish a government but to establish the requirements for a proper government and to provide a document to which candidates for governments can subscribe.